slyval/guidelines/SAP Commerce/Commerce Conventions.md

 When defining a bean, the following naming conventions should be follwed:
 - **Camel** case must be used to for bean ids, names and aliases as well as properties

+When overriding a bean, there are two approaches to use:
+ - You can use
-When overriding a bean, there are two approaches ti The rules for the definition of web specific and global beans must be understood so as not to define beans in the wrong place.
+The rules for the definition of web specific and global beans must be understood so as not to define beans in the wrong place.
 Web specific beans must be defined in the <extensionname>-web-spring.xml file in the resources/\<extension-name>/web/spring folder.
 Global bean definitions are performed in the \<extension-name>-spring.xml file in the resources folder.

 Standalone bean example: